thatdania/GettingSwifty/README.md

 3. Open this project up in Xcode.
 4. Run the play button.

-Should all work, hahahaha (first trial ok guys please)
+Should all work, hahahaha (first trial ok guys please)🧙‍♀️